solana-labs/solana-program-library/token-swap/README.md

 deploy the program, allow others to create pools, and earn a "protocol fee" on all activity.

-Fees are hard-coded in `program/src/constraints.rs`, and the fee account owner is specified as an environment variable: `SWAP_PROGRAM_OWNER_FEE_ADDRESS`.
+Since Solana programs cannot contain any modifiable state, we must hard-code all constraints into the program.  `SwapConstraints` in `program/src/constraints.rs` contains all hard-coded fields for fees.
+Additionally the `SWAP_PROGRAM_OWNER_FEE_ADDRESS` environment variable specifies the public key that must own all fee accounts.

 You can build the production version of Token Swap running on devnet, testnet, and mainnet-beta using the following command:

 ```sh